LiskHQ/lisk-contracts/script/swap_and_bridge/example/README.md

 Tests in this folder are run as script as they require to be run in a Sepolia forked environment, since they depend on the contracts owned and deployed by Lido and Diva teams.

-Before running them, start an L1 and L2 fork node using the shell scripts `runL1TestNetwork.sh` and `runL2TestNetwork.sh` respectively.
+Before running them, start an L1 and L2 fork node using the shell scripts `runL1TestNetwork.sh` and `runL2TestNetwork.sh` inside [script](../..) folder respectively.

 ## E2E Tests